wonkihwang/EQWorks/README.md

 ### Note

-Implemented rate-limiting using Redis.
-However, Redis does not work on Heroku, so I commented them.
+Implemented rate limiting(rate-limiting.js) using Redis.
+However, Redis does not work on Heroku (or I couldn't find the solution), so I commented the codes.
 Also, I am not sure it works properly on my local server.

 ### The reason why I skipped the portion

 I skipped 2a - C. client-side geo visualizations part.
 I successfully added a map and put some sample data on the map.
 I also get the data those I want to populate and send it to the geo page.
-But I couldn't find the answer to combine those two.
+But I couldn't find the solution to combine those two.
 I also couldn't find out how to make selecting different metrics and ㄴseparating each metrics' intensity of different POIs.

 ### About myself, and how I believe I can grow through this internship